Africa Justice System Reform Initiative

 ARTICLE 65

-In case of cohabitation, national defense and foreign affairs shall be shared domain between the President of the Republic and the Government.
+In case of cohabitation, national defense and foreign affairs shall be

 The minister in charge of National Defense and of Foreign Affairs shall be designated by common agreement between